intissarMez/wakanda-studio/populate-database.md

 # Populate the built-in DataBase

-Now, let's make our **HelloWorld** app more interesting by accessing datas from the built-in DB.
+Now, let's make our **HelloWorld** apps more interesting by accessing datas from the built-in DB.

 What about saying "Hello !" to your favorite superheros ?
 Let's populate the database with them.